paudauo/BBDD_Affine_Transformations/README.md

 If you use this database or code, please cite the corresponding article (when available).
 In the meantime, you may reference it as:

-> Daudén-Oliver, P. et al. *RAID-Database: Human Responses to Affine Image Distortions*.
-Scientific Data (under review).
+> Daudén-Oliver, P. et al. *RAID-Database: Human Responses to Affine Image Distortions* (under review).
 GitHub: https://github.com/paudauo/BBDD_Affine_Transformations